A friend of mine posted an eye-opening video onto her Facebook page about the young environmental activist, Greta Thunberg.

 In my 20+ years working closely with people and altering their diet and lifestyle to support their health, I have found some common threads.

-The first is that I believe people care more about the environment – the soil, the fresh water, the oceans, the air, and the earth as a whole – when they begin to take better care of their own internal environment, including their physical, emotional and spiritual body.
+The first is that I believe people care more about the environment – the soil, the freshwater, the oceans, the air, and the earth as a whole – when they begin to take better care of their own environment – their physical, emotional and spiritual body.

-Part of healing starts with connecting the human being back to the cycles and seasons of the earth.
+Healing the planet starts with connecting humans being back to the cycles and seasons of the earth.
 This is ancient healing wisdom.

 We are intimately connected to the earth whether we choose to see it or not.